Topics in the Article:

 A concentrated sweetener is always harmful to the body (even the "organic" ones).

-Licorice root powder, Green Stevia leaf powder and Yacon root powder are the only three safe sweeteners I am aware of.
+Licorice root powder, Green Stevia leaf powder, and Yacon root powder are the only three safe sweeteners I am aware of (they are simply ground herbs, not extracts).
+Of the concentrated sweeteners, coconut nectar appears to be the least compromising to the spleen when used in moderation.

 All of the other sweeteners have gone though some form of concentration, and cannot be trusted to "do no harm" to your endocrine system.